Twisting causes sudden, severe pain and often nausea and vomiting.

 Surgery using laparoscopy is done immediately to untwist the ovary or to remove it.

 An ovary and sometimes the fallopian tube twist on the ligament-like tissues that support them.
-Twisting of an ovary (adnexal torsion) is uncommon but is more likely to occur in women of reproductive age.
+Twisting of an ovary (adnexal torsion) is one of the most common medical emergencies in women.
+It is more likely to occur in women of reproductive age.
 It usually occurs when there is a problem with an ovary.

 The following conditions make adnexal torsion more likely to occur:

 Use of hormones to trigger ovulation (for infertility problems)

 Enlargement of the ovary, usually due to noncancerous (benign) tumors or cysts

 Noncancerous tumors are more likely to cause twisting than cancerous ones.

 Rarely, a normal ovary twists.
 Children and adolescents are more likely to have this type of torsion.